toothpastez/starter-academic/content/project/xREZ/index.md

 {{< vimeo 269787527 >}}

 Back in undergrad, the xREZ lab profoundly shaped my approach to learning, problem solving and collaboration.
+This is one my favorite pieces I created as part of xREZ.